 Want to reduce stress around the holidays?
 Email a PDF of your holiday card photos and letter instead of mailing paper ones.
+You could also fax a pdf.
 Not only will this help the environment, but it will save you so much time and energy during one of the craziest times of the year.

 Traveling can be hectic, but going paperless can ultimately save you time and reduce stress.